Pennsylvania / Bucks County

 What is the weather like in Bristol, PA year-round?

-Bristol enjoys all four seasons, with mild springs, warm summers reaching highs of 86°F, and cold winters dipping to 25°F. The area receives about 46 inches of rain annually and has 56% sunny days, offering a pleasant mix of weather for outdoor enthusiasts.
-Residents can expect comfortable falls and a climate well-suited for a variety of activities year-round.
+Bristol experiences four distinct seasons, with warm summers reaching highs of 86°F and cold winters dipping to 25°F. The area receives about 46 inches of rainfall annually and enjoys sunshine on 56% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter